 - Keys and building access can be coordinated through Campus Safety.

 - Proof of health insurance (document in English meeting DOS standards) is required upon entry into the United States for non-US citizens.
 Information on obtaining health insurance can be found here.

 - Assist applicant in finding housing and furnishings.
-If furnished, Calvin-owned housing is available, prepare an inventory checklist for the conclusion of the visit (sample inventory list).
 If no furnished housing is available, the visiting scholar is responsible for supplying all of their own furnishings.

 - If visitor's children will be attending school, coordinate school enrollment information.

 - Arrange meeting with human resources and payroll: For non-US visitors, the department contact and visitor are required by the Department of State to meet with human resources within five days of arriving in the country for an orientation and review of visitor's health insurance documents.
 Please note that visiting scholars should plan to come directly to Calvin from their home country.

 - Provide visitor web link to Visiting Scholar Resource page.

 - Assist visitor in obtaining a social security number if they will be paid.
 They can apply for their card 10 days after arriving.
 If they apply too soon, it will be rejected.

 - Assist visitor in obtaining a driver's license, if needed.

 - If needed, assist visitor in obtaining Calvin parking permit through Campus Safety, provide initial orientation, including picture ID(s), tour of library and fieldhouse, introduction to colleagues, familiarization with Calvin resources, campus tour, etc.